nsafran1217/cde-website/src/content/blog/005-t2-altix-bootstrap.md

 ---
 ## Reboot, we are ready to boot
-exit the chroot, and reboot
+Exit the chroot, and reboot.

 At the efi prompt, boot elilo-3.16-ia64.efi from the disk.
+Type `t2-314` to boot the older kernel to do initial setup.

 You should be booted up!
-I recommend booting into 3.14.79 and setup networking with `stone`, then switch to 4.19.325 and do the rest over SSH.

-Login with the root password you set, and run the `stone` program to start configuring the system.
+If you see it finish booting but never get a login prompt, check your agetty configuration in `/etc/inittab`.

+You can used `stone` to do initial setup tasks.
+After networking is setup, reboot into t2-419 and SSH to the system.

-After done with inital configuration, reboot into 4.19 and we can start installing packages from the t2 sources.
+Now we can start installing packages from the t2 sources.

     cd /usr/src/t2-src
     svn up